ivoyager/ivoyager/data/solar_system/README.txt

-README for I, Voyager data table system
+README for I, Voyager tables

 WARNING!
 Do not use Excel for .tsv file editing!
 Excel will "interpret" and modify cell values.
 For example, the Sun's GM = "1.32712440018e20" will be